dwhiffing/fury/content/nato/no/navy/body.md

 **Fast Attack Craft (FAC)**: The most potent arm of the Norwegian Navy is its fleet of small, fast and deadly FACs.
-These boats use the rugged and mountainous coastline to hide in waiting for passing targets, using the radar shielding to hide until their speed and missiles can deal a lethal blow.
-Operating is small groups using hit and run tactics is their main means of survival.
+These boats use the rugged and mountainous coastline to hide in waiting for passing targets, using the radar shielding of the shoreline to hide until their speed and missiles can deal a lethal blow.
+Operating in small groups they use hit and run tactics is their main means of survival.

 [**Storm
 Class**](https://en.wikipedia.org/wiki/Storm-class_patrol_boat): This
-class of 20 boats displace only 138 tons, but carry 6x Penguin I ASM, have a 76mm gun and 40mm auto-cannon.
-With a 20 man crew they can travel at over 30 knots.
+class of 20 boats displace only 138 tons each, but carry 6x Penguin I Anti-Ship Missiles (ASM), have a 76mm gun and 40mm auto-cannon.
+With only a 20-man crew they can deploy quickly and travel at over 30 knots.

 ![](/assets/images/nato/no/navy/image3.jpg)

 [**Snogg
 Class**](https://en.wikipedia.org/wiki/Sn%C3%B8gg-class_missile_torpedo_boat):
 Only six boats of this class were built, and they only carried 4x Penguin I ASMs, but also 4x Torpedoes and one 40mm auto-cannon.
-They were about the same size as the Storm class and had a crew of 19 and a speed of over 30 knots.
+They are about the same size as the Storm class, have a crew of 19 and a speed of over 30 knots.

 ![](/assets/images/nato/no/navy/image4.jpg)